On the combination of graph data for assessing thin-file borrowers' creditworthiness

+Over the years, lenders have explored multiple ways to improve creditworthiness assessment, novel machine learning techniques \citep{Moscato2021}, and non-traditional data sources \citep{Aziz2019}.
+Multiple lines of research have been established; some of them attempt to understand the characteristics of defaulters \citep{Bravo2015}, the feature selection process \citep{Kozodoi2019, Maldonado2017}, or the transformation of the feature space \citep{Carta2021}.
+However, the most significant improvements have been obtained by the exploitation of alternative data sources such as telephone call data \citep{Oskarsdottir2017, Oskarsdottir2018, Oskarsdottir2019}, written risk assessments \citep{Stevenson2020}, data generated by an app-based marketplace \citep{Roa2021eswa, Roa2021}, social media data \citep{Tan2018, Cnudde2019, Septian2020}, network information \citep{Ruiz2018}, behavioral and psychological surveys \citep{Goel2021}, fund transfers datasets \citep{Shumovskaia2020, Sukharev2020}, and psychometric data \citep{Rabecca2018, Djeundjie2021, Rathi2022}.
+All these studies have in common the use of social-interaction information, the graph formed of the interactions among individuals recorded in alternative data sources.

-There are multiple forms to classify credit scoring problems.
-A classification adopted for academics and practitioners is to distinguish between application scoring and behavior scoring.
-First, the application scoring corresponds to a credit scoring system for new customers, where the information available is often scarce and limited.
-Behavioral scoring is also a credit scoring system for borrowers with available credit and repayment history.
-In this work, both credit scoring types and their differences between people and businesses will be studied.
+There are multiple taxonomies of credit scoring problems.
+One that has been widely adopted by academics and practitioners distinguishes between application scoring and behavior scoring.
+On the one hand, application scoring corresponds to a credit scoring system for new customers, where the available information is often scarce and limited.
+On the other hand, behavioral scoring is a credit scoring system for borrowers with available credit and repayment history.
+In the current study, both of these credit scoring types and their differences between personal and business clients are explored.